deepsquare-io/ClusterFactory/README.md

-# ClusterFactory Community Edition
+# ClusterFactory

 ## Overview

-This repository is where [SquareFactory](https://www.squarefactory.io) develops ClusterFactory CE, the Kubernetes-based infrastructure orchestrator together with the community.
+This repository is where [SquareFactory](https://www.squarefactory.io) develops ClusterFactory, the Kubernetes-based infrastructure orchestrator together with the community.
 ClusterFactory brings together best-in-class solutions from the HPC, Cloud, and DevOps industries to manage a cluster in a declarative way in combination with the GitOps practice.

 ## Key features